Calls for Expressions of Interest are now closed.

 We will support Postdoctoral Research Associate and Research Assistant salaries.
 We would not support an academic 'professorial' PI salary or fund a PhD project.

-Is there a restirction on the number of Synergy Grant applications one person can be involved in?
+Is there a restriction on the number of Synergy Grant applications one person can be involved in?

 There are no restrictions on the number of grants you can be named on.